WolvesFortress/libcamera/README.md

 When using minecraft:free with an ease parameter, you can move the free camera smoothly to a specified endpoint over a given duration.
 The easing functions listed above determine how the camera moves.
 Here, "in" means the start point and "out" means the end point.

 Reference:
 https://bacchigames.club/mc/howtocamera.html

+> [!WARNING]
+> These demos may stimulate the vestibular system and cause symptoms such as **dizziness or a sensation of head movement (headshake)** that could last for several hours.
+> Please proceed only if you are aware of the risks and feel well enough to continue.

 | Easing Name    | Behavior Description                                           | See Demo                    | IsCrash |
 |----------------|----------------------------------------------------------------|-----------------------------|---------|